ps2gg/ps2.gg/docs/Workflow.md

 ### Naming Conventions

-Each branch of that tree is tracked as a milestone on Github, like:<br>
+Each branch of that tree is tracked as a milestone on Github, e.g.<br>

-**Friends-L1-B1** "Maintains an alt-wide friends list"<br>
+> **Friends-L2-B1** "Retrieve the friends list of every user"<br>

-Where `L` identifies the layer and `B` identifies the branch in the tree.
+Where `L` identifies the layer and `B` identifies the branch in the tree.<br>
+This naming scheme helps us stay aware of where we are and how every feature builds up on each other to reach our goal.

 <br>